“Playing football is very simple, but playing simple football is the hardest thing there is”- Johan Cruyff

 The influence that Total Football has on the modern game is larger than any style of play.
+From the focus on pressing through gegenpressing, to passing opposing teams to death through Tiki-Taka, two main components of today’s football find their origin in Total Football.
 This style of play is linked with Ajax and the Dutch National teams of the 1970s and are generally credited for creating this system.
 But it had its antecedents in various other teams such as the Matthias Sindelar’s Austrian “Wunderteam” of the 1930’s and the Hungary national team or The Mighty Magyars of the 1950s led by Ferenc Puskas.
 Although, Total Football was popularised by the iconic Dutch national team who reached the finals of the 1974 World Cup, which they lost at the hands of West Germany.

 The tactic of switching positions is called total football.
 Total football has two concepts- space utilization and fluidity of positions.
 Space and time are the most important things in football.
 You don’t give any team or player the time to think and space to implement.
-Therefore the teams who follow total football follow a high pressure system with a very high defensive line.
+Therefore the teams who follow total football play a high-pressure system with a very high defensive line.

 While pressurising, it is natural for a player to get misplaced or out of position which is covered by the player behind his position by shifting forward to cover the space left by the player who has gone out of place.

 Total Football is all about movements.
 It is a pure mind game.
-Total football requires intelligent players who are comfortable in playing in every position.
+Total football requires intelligent players who are comfortable playing in multiple positions.

-Numerous sources give Reynolds the kudos for laying the foundations of the idea that would later be formed into what is currently known as Total Football.
+Numerous sources give Reynolds the credit for laying the foundations of the idea that would later be formed into what is currently known as Total Football.
 Reynolds likewise implemented training techniques that had not been utilized in Dutch football previously, with the focus not just on the technical side of the game but in addition, on fitness as well.
-He also brought youth development into the picture, with Ajax deploying teams of various age groups and he made it a priority to train them in the similar way as the first team players.
+He also brought youth development into the picture, with Ajax deploying teams of various age groups.
+He made it a priority to train them in a similar way as the first team players.
 As visible throughout their history, Ajax is one of the top clubs who lead the world in youth development and have produced many greats.

-Vic Buckingham, another Englishman became the manager of Ajax in 1960 after a successful managerial career at West Brom in England.
+Here was another Englishman who became the manager of Ajax in 1960 after a successful managerial career at West Brom in England.
 He led Ajax to the Eredivisie title as well as the national cup.
-But later in various interviews he was cited as playing down his achievements as he said that the players he took over at Ajax already had the ideal fundamental talent to play his sort of way.
-He just needed to shape them and teach them possession dominated football.
+But later in various interviews, he was cited as playing down his achievements as he said that the players he took over at Ajax already had the ideal fundamental talent to play his sort of way.
+He just needed to shape them and teach them possession-dominated football.

 The Godfather of Total Football, Rinus Michels and his star player and trump card, Johan Cruyff forever changed and revolutionised football forever.
 Johan began his career at Ajax , and he started being important in the 1965/66 season, guiding the team to titles.
 Both of them performed miracles at Amsterdam as Johan and his boss Michels raised Ajax from obscurity.
 Together they invented the ‘totaalvoetbal’ or Total Football.
 Their style was poetic and artistic, with perfect movement and harmony in the occupation of spaces.
 They conquered the continent with six Eredivisie titles and three consecutive European Cups.